kyma-project/community/docs/guidelines/content-guidelines/04-ui-elements.md

 - Avoid title case.
 It can give users a feeling they are being looking down on. (what about labels/titles? to clarify)

-## Headings and labels

-Labels are one-line texts that appear in various types of UI elements, such as titles and headings, forms, and drop-down menus.
-Due to extremely limited space you have to design a label, make sure to:

-- Use title case. (?)
-- Omit punctuation to avoid "word pollution".

 ## Placeholder texts

 A placeholder is a tricky UI element that in general should be avoided.
-Placeholders tend to disappear when the user clicks a given form field, so it requires them to use their memory, which increases the memory load and hurts usability.
+Placeholders tend to disappear when the user clicks a given form field, so it requires them to use their memory, which increases memory load and hurts usability.

 - Use placeholders to give an additional hint, description, or example.
 - Use placeholders in combination with labels that do not disappear and provide all the necessary information visible at all times.
-- Don't place information essential to complete a task in a placeholder.
+Don't place information essential to complete a task in a placeholder.
+Also, do not repeat the same information in a label and a placeholder.
+In such a case, give up on using a placeholder.
 - Use sentence case for your placeholder.
-- Omit punctuation in case of one-line placeholders.
+- Omit full stop at the end of the placeholder text.

-### Reference
+## Reference

 Follow these resources for further reference:
 - [UI Text Guidelines for SAP Fiori Apps](https://experience.sap.com/internal/fiori-design-web/ui-text-guidelines-for-sap-fiori/)